Jack Brennan: Role in Frost/Nixon interviews

 The Nixon interviews drew the largest television audience for a political interview in history.
 Those interviews became the basis for a 2006 Tony Award-winning play, entitled Frost/Nixon, which itself was turned into a 2008 Academy Award-nominated movie of the same name.
 Brennan felt Frost's own book about the interviews, which served as writer Peter Morgan's basis for the play and movie, was "fairly accurate"; however, he felt Morgan's scripts were "a complete fiction" based on actual events.

 Brennan was consulted for the film version.
 His input led the set designer to remove a bar from the Nixon house set; he also met with actor Kevin Bacon, who played him in the film (he was played by Corey Johnson in the original stage play).
 While accepting the film as a work of fiction, he was displeased with two particular aspects of the film: the film shows Nixon drunk at one point, and it showed him using more frequent and different profanity than the real Nixon used.
 He also noted that a scene in the film where he is portrayed threatening Frost over the phone if he got the facts wrong, never occurred and was made up by Morgan for dramatic purposes; however, he did warn Frost, in person over lunch, not to re-edit the footage to change the focus to make Nixon look bad.
 Journalist Diane Sawyer, who helped Nixon prepare for the interviews in 1977, noted that, unlike his portrayal as a stern military personality in the film, Brennan is "the funniest guy you ever met in your life, an irreverent, wonderful guy."

-Personal life
+Personal life and death

-Brennan currently resides in Palm Springs, California, and spends summers in Little Compton, Rhode Island.
-He is a booster for the Providence College Friars and donated his papers from his work for Nixon to the school's archives.
+Brennan resided in Palm Springs, California, and spent summers in Little Compton, Rhode Island.
+He was a booster for the Providence College Friars and donated his papers from his work for Nixon to the school's archives.
 At his request, a Friars basketball jersey was placed in his office set in the film Frost/Nixon, but it was not visible in the film.

+Brennan died on October 20, 2023, at the age of 86.